Matskhvarishi church of the Savior: Frescoes

 The interior of the church is entirely frescoed, but the paintings are now damaged.
-They are dated by an inscription to 1140 and credited to Mikael Maghlakeli.
+They are dated by an inscription to 1140 and credited to Michael Maglakeli.
 The sanctuary is traditionally adorned with the Deesis.
 Below it is a group of the Apostles, while the walls of the nave and conch contain a Christological cycle arranged in three registers and a series of haloed horseman, a recurrent image in the medieval Svan mural art.
 In the western arch of the north wall there is a scene of coronation in which King Demetre I of Georgia (r.
 1125–1156) is shown being simultaneously blessed by Christ, crowned by the archangel Gabriel, and girded with a sword by two dignitaries, local eristavi.
 As the art historian Antony Eastmond has shown the depiction of Demetre's coronation celebrates the creation of royal power, while emphasizing the role of the local aristocracy.